SteveBate/MiniBus/README.md

-# MiniBus
+# MiniBusCore

-A small .Net messaging library built on top of MSMQ for application integration scenarios.
-Support for transactions, automatic retries, json serialization, and more.
+A small .NET Core (Windows only due to MSMQ dependency) messaging library ported from MiniBus (.NET Framework only) by Steve Bate.
+Support for transactions, automatic retries, load balancing, JSON serialization, and more.
+Basically MiniBus but compilation target is .NET Standard.
 Provides a simple and reliable way of integrating applications and services via message queues minus the complexity of a full-on ESB.

-* NOTE - MiniBus now appears as mini.bus in nuget package manager
+* NOTE - MiniBusCore now appears as Mini.Bus.Core in NuGet package manager

 ## Features